 2000 NY Bill Proposed Reporting of Violent Crimes/Suicides Committed by Persons Using Psychotropic Drugs

 This is a bill that is long overdue, on both the state and federal level.
 There is abundant evidence that psychiatric drugs cause violence; 22 international drug regulatory warnings cite psychiatric drugs causing violent reactions including mania, hostility, violence, aggression and homicidal ideation.
-Between 2004 and 2011 there have been over 11,000 reports to the U.S. FDA’s MedWatch of psychiatric drugs causing violent reactions including 300 cases of homicide, 3,000 cases of mania and 7,000 cases of aggression.
-By the FDA’s own admission, only 1-10% of side effects are ever reported to the FDA, so the actual number of side effects occurring are most certainly higher.
+Between 2004 and 2012, there were 14,773 reports to the U.S. FDA’s MedWatch system on psychiatric drugs causing violent side effects including: 1,531 cases of homicidal ideation/homicide, 3,287 cases of mania & 8,219 cases of aggression.
+Note that the FDA estimates that less than 1% of all serious events are ever reported to it, so the actual number of side effects occurring are most certainly higher.

 New York Senate Bill 7035 was introduced by Sen. Owen H. Johnson in March 2000 and it passed the Senate, and was delivered to the Assembly since an Assembly version didn’t already exist.
 The Assembly then sent it to “government operations” where nothing further happened and it died.
 It was reintroduced in 2001, with 4 new co-sponsors as S1784 (using the same bill text), where again, it died after it was referred to Finance Committee.
 This is a bill that should be reintroduced.
 Whatever people’s opinions are regarding the correlation between psychiatric drug use and violence, (which is well documented) no one can argue with the the need to find out – through statistics, how many of those committing violent acts are doing so under the influence of prescribed psychiatric drugs.